 How you can help: Understand Consent

 Learning how to talk about consent, gain consent, and refuse consent can help clarify each person’s responsibility to minimize the risk of unwanted sexual contact.
-The DePauw Student Handbook provides a very clear definition of consent and details DePauw’s Sexual Misconduct policies and protocols.
-You can read the definition of consent here and the full Sexual Misconduct policy here.
+The DePauw Student Handbook provides a very clear definition of consent and details DePauw’s Sexual Misconduct and Interpersonal Violence policies and process.
+You can read the definition of consent and the full policy here.

 In layman’s terms, consent is when someone clearly agrees, gives permission, or says "yes" to sexual activity with someone else.
 For sex to be consensual, all people in a sexual situation must feel that they are able to say "yes" or "no" at any point during sexual activity and that their choices will be respected.